babashka/sci/README.md

 ## Status

 Experimental.
 Breaking changes are expected to happen at this phase.
-It's probably too early for PRs, but suggestions and documentation fixes are welcome.

 ## Installation